 We can also look at the aggregate macroeconomic implications of shutting down information frictions.
-In the long-run, the absence of information frictions increases aggregate output by 2.65% due to the permanent increase in average firm productivity.
-The increased efficiency also benefits the representative consumer, and we find that consumption-equivalent welfare increases by 3.02%, implying a substantial social gain.
+In the long run, the absence of information frictions increases aggregate output by 2.65% due to the permanent increase in average firm productivity.
+The increased efficiency also benefits the representative consumer, and we find that consumption-equivalent welfare increases by 3.02%, implying a substantial social gain.11

-6.2 Alternative Benchmarks
+5.2 Alternative benchmarks

 The benchmark we use in the counterfactual analyses above assume that all information frictions are eliminated.
 In reality, fully eliminating information asymmetry is probably not achievable.
 To evaluate how our model implications change when only part of the information frictions can be removed, we experiment with a few alternative benchmarks in this section.
-We assume that practical policies can only mitigate a fraction (25%, 50%, and 75%) of the information frictions (i.e., set $\omega$ to 75%, 50%, and 25% of its estimated value).
+We assume that practical policies can only mitigate a fraction (25%, 50%, and 75%) of the information frictions (i.e., set ω to 75%, 50%, and 25% of its estimated value).
 We present the model implications in these alternative benchmarks in Table 7.
 As expected, efficiency improvement relative to the alternative benchmarks is smaller.
-For example, eliminating 50% of information frictions (i.e., moving from baseline to $\omega = 50\% \times \omega^$ ) increases firms' capitalized expected gains from M&A by 27% in the long-run ( $27\% = \frac{0.832}{0.657} - 1$ ), compared with 59% in the benchmark where all information frictions are eliminated.
+For example, eliminating 50% of information frictions (i.e., moving from baseline to ω = 50% × ω ) increases firms' capitalized expected gains from M&A by 27% in the long run (27% = $\frac{0.832}{0.657}$ - 1), compared with 59% at the benchmark, where all information frictions are eliminated.